Kanegraffiti/LessonPlans/Basic Science/Week8_Basic_Science_Lesson_Plan_JSS1-3.md

 - **Subtopic:** Meanings of Matter; States of Matter; Meaning and Characteristics of Living and Non-living Things; Examples
 - **Reference Materials:** NERDC Basic Science and Technology for JSS 1; Illustrated Junior Science Dictionary; Teacher-prepared charts on matter and living things
 - **Instructional Materials:** Samples of solids, liquids, and gases (e.g., stone, water in a sealed jar, inflated balloon), pictures of plants, animals, rocks, and machines, sorting cards, multimedia slide showing characteristics of living things
-- **Entry Behaviour:** Pupils can name common objects around them and have previously heard about matter in basic science lessons.
+- **Entry Behaviour:** Students can name common objects around them and have previously heard about matter in basic science lessons.
-- **Behavioural Objectives:** By the end of the lesson, pupils will be able to:
+- **Behavioural Objectives:** By the end of the lesson, students will be able to:
   1. Define matter and identify its three common states with examples.
   2. Explain the meaning of living and non-living things in their own words.
   3. List at least seven characteristics of living things and contrast them with features of non-living things.